tryolabs/norfair/demos/yolopv2/README.md

 ## Explanation

-This demo uses YOLOPv2 capabilities to object detection, area segmentation, and line detection.
-Norfair is used to track object detections.
+This demo uses YOLOPv2 capabilities for object detection, drivable area segmentation, and lane line detection.
+Norfair is used to add tracking capabilities for the detected objects.

 https://user-images.githubusercontent.com/67343574/195704838-eee83fd3-652b-4b27-a670-6e7929d64c00.mp4